 - Timing of clinical assessment

 - Follow-up neurodevelopmental care based on risk assessment

 - Infants ≥30 weeks gestation without additional risk factors

-- Infants <30 weeks gestation and/or with risk factors
+- Infants with risk factors including <30 weeks gestation

 - - Neurologic assessment

 - - Vision